tanchongmin/taskgen/README.md

 - Create an agent by entering your agent's name and description
 - Agents are task-based, so they will help generate subtasks to fulfil your main task

-- Agents are made to be non-verbose, so they will just focus only on task instruction
+- Agents are made to be non-verbose, so they will just focus only on task instruction (Much more efficient compared to conversational-based agentic frameworks like AutoGen)

 ## Example Agent Creation
 ```python